bmwcarit/joynr/wiki/Broadcast-Tutorial.md

 ...
 <**
 	@description: Event that is fired when new radio stations are discovered.
-The event includes information obout the discovered station and the geo position where the station was discovered.
+The event includes information about the discovered station and the geo position where the station was discovered.
 		The interface provider offers a geocast and a traffic